Bump Stock Manufacturer Is Shutting Down Production

 The devices have been legal since June 2010, after the Bureau of Alcohol, Tobacco, Firearms and Explosives determined a bump stock "is a firearm part and is not regulated as a firearm under [the] Gun Control Act or the National Firearms Act," according to a letter from the ATF to Slide Fire.

-Bloomberg reported Slide Fire, which is the nation's only manufacturer of bump stocks, earned more than $10 million in sales in its first year of business.
+Bloomberg reported that Slide Fire, which is the nation's only manufacturer of bump stocks, earned more than $10 million in sales in its first year of business.

-The company was engaged a yearslong patent infringement battle with another manufacturer, called FosTecH Ourtdoors, but it was settled in 2012.
+The company was engaged in a years-long patent infringement battle with another manufacturer, FosTecH Outdoors, but that was settled in 2012.
 The rival company has since gone out of business, the founder told Reuters.

-The carnage of the Las Vegas shooting, exacerbated by Paddock's use of bump stocks, has altered the national debate on gun control regulations.
-It prompted President Trump to call for a ban on the devices and in March, the Justice Department took the first step in banning the sale, manufacture or possession of bump stocks.
+The carnage of the Las Vegas shooting, exacerbated by Stephen Paddock's use of bump stocks, has altered the national debate on gun control regulations.
+It prompted President Trump to call for a ban on the devices, and in March, the Justice Department took the first step in banning their sale, manufacture or possession.